kafechew/astro/rag_design_spec.md

     2.  **Embedding Generation:**
         *   For each text chunk:
-            *   Call the Vertex AI `textembedding-gecko@003` model (via `src/services/vertexAiService.js` or a similar dedicated service) to get its 768-dimension embedding.
+            *   Call the `getEmbeddingForQuery(chunkText, "RETRIEVAL_DOCUMENT")` function from `src/services/ragService.js` to get its 768-dimension embedding using `@google/generative-ai`'s `models/text-embedding-004`.
-            *   Handle potential API errors from Vertex AI (e.g., rate limits, invalid input).
+            *   Handle potential API errors (e.g., rate limits, invalid input).

     3.  **Storage:**
         *   For each chunk and its embedding: